 LASIK procedure involves two steps – the creation of the corneal flap and the reshaping of the corneal surface.
 IntraLase is the technology used during the first phase of LASIK surgery.
 The conventional LASIK method uses an instrument called a microkeratome to cut the corneal flap.
 A microkeratome is an oscillating blade that is placed on the eye and moves back and forth, cutting the corneal tissue.

-With IntraLase, the first step of LASIK surgery is completed by a special laser.
+With IntraLase in San diego, the first step of LASIK surgery is completed by a special laser.
 First, s special suction ring is placed on the eye to prevent it from moving.
 Then Dr. Burns applies the IntraLase laser, which pulses across the eye in a highly precise pattern.
 These pulses generate tiny air bubbles at a defined depth in the corneal tissue.
 Dr. Burns then separates the corneal flap from the eye before adjusting the eye’s refractive error with the excimer laser.

 IntraLase laser offers many benefits when compared to the traditional corneal flap creation method – the microkeratome.
 The most important advantage of using IntraLase is that it eliminates many of the LASIK side effects associated with the flap.
 While LASIK complications are rare, sometimes patients experience blurred vision, double vision and/or nighttime haloes after undergoing this procedure.
 These vision problems often occur because of flap defects – uneven flap edges or other microkeratome-caused imperfections.
 When the surgeon uses IntraLase, these problems are largely eliminated.